Evolution of the Global Network of Regional Sustainable Energy Centers (GN-SEC)

 Therefore, UNIDO in partnership with sub-regional economic communities/organisations (RECs) and their Members States (MS), is establishing the Global Network of Regional Sustainable Energy Centers (GN-SEC), an innovative south-south and triangular multi-stakeholder partnership to accelerate the energy and climate transformation in developing countries.
 Since 2010, UNIDO assists RECs in the establishment and operation of sub-regional sustainable energy promotion centres.

-The gradually expanding partnership comprises a sub-network of centers for the African and the Arab region (in cooperation with the EAC, SADC, ECOWAS, and the Arab League) and a sub-network for Small Island Developing States (in cooperation with SIDS DOCK, CARICOM, and SPC).
-Currently, the network is expanding to Central America, Central Asia and the Himalaya-Hindukush region.
-The network has approval by more than ninety Ministers of Energy and/or Heads of State.
+The gradually expanding partnership comprises a sub-network of centers for the African and the Arab region (in cooperation with the EAC, SADC, ECOWAS and the Arab League), the Central American and Caribbean region (CARICOM, SICA), the Asia and Pacific region (e.g. SPC, ICIMOD).
+The network covers most of the least developed countries (LDCs) and small island developing states (SIDS). and a sub-network for Small Island Developing States.
+Currently, the network is expanding to Central Africa (ECCAS) and Central Asia (ECO).
+The network has approval by more than 108 Ministers of Energy and/or Heads of State.

 A presentation on the current status of the GN-SEC is available here.